kazuyakuza/space-invaders-game/.kilocode/rules/memory-bank/context.md

 - Polish UI and visual effects.
 - Add sound effects and background music.
-- Implement player lives and health system.
 - Add more diverse level configurations to `levels.json`.
-- Implement specialized enemy behaviors or boss levels.
+- Implement specialized boss levels with unique patterns.
+- Implement power-up system for the player.